bubblebooy/ArtifactUnity/README.md

 ### TaskList
 - [x] Discard pile instead of destroying card
-- [ ] Play History (a history is required to handle cards such as Spell Steal)
+- [X] Play History (a history is required to handle cards such as Spell Steal)
+- [ ] Add hero deployments to history
 - [ ] Draw from deck instead of spawning cards as needed (required to handle eclipse)
 - [ ] OnCardPlayed trigger (ex.
 Zues's Static Field)
 - [ ] OnUnitKillled tigger (ex.
 Kanna's Prey On The Weak)